Badly communicated, bad for your career?

 3. Avoid conversation killers

 The absolute conversation killer is: "The others are already talking about it - but I'm the only one who has the courage to tell you that."
 Such a statement only creates resistance - and nothing else.
-The golden rule is: Always talk only about yourself and your own needs.
+The golden rule is: Always talk about yourself and your own needs.
 If you then follow the four steps mentioned and choose the time and place wisely, the problem will soon be none.

 Right silence: 3 tips